chadequate/summit-stock-portfolio/README.md

 # release notes / change log / task list

+### data model (day 3)
+From the document:
+ - Buying a quantity of a specific stock, at a specific time, at a specific price
+ - Selling a quanity of a specific stock, at a specific time, at a specific price
+ - Summarizing the total purchase price of all stocks in the portfolio
+ - Summarizing the total purchase price of a single stock
+ - Summarizing net gain/loss for all stocks in the portfolio
+ - Summarizing net gain/loss for a single stock

+At this point I'm thinking maybe a single table, debits and credits, accounting style.
+I did something similar once when refactoring an inventory system, I liked how that turned out.
+I would make a Create Table script to define it in a relational database, in order to leverage aggregate functions (SUM).
+Buying is a positive integer in the quantity column, Selling is negative, Summing and Grouping can handle the rest.
+Quick and dirty.
+Simple.

+Maybe something like...

+CREATE TABLE Trades (
+    StockSymbol varchar(5),
+    Quantity int,
+    Price money,
+    TradeTime datetime
+);

+StockSymbol would be the primary key with a unique constraint.
+Can always add some other key later if needed.
+I know the instructions at this point call for a single user, but I feel like multiple users could be brought into things later, which would obviously change the key.
+Maybe a composit key then.

+## ^^^ begin conceptual design - no implementation ^^^

 ### data setup (day 2)
 - added h2 dependencies and configuration to Java SPA
 - installed postgresql for learning/rapid prototyping of data design (never used this, trying to avoid SSMS/SQL Server)